Diego1101/ADMIT14-trafficLight/Docs/Data_Dictionary.md

 ### Vehicle weather request (vh_weather)

-Message send by the vehicle each time the weather is needed to the topic **TDB**
+Message send by the vehicle each time the weather is needed to the topic **weather/info**

 #### Details
 | Name | Type | Size | Detail |